-First, the on-lens infrared filters are so dark you cannot see the subject throught the camera while the filter is attached to the lens.
+First, on-lens infrared filters are so dark you cannot see the subject through the camera's viewfinder while the filter is attached to the lens.
 Normal Infrared film shooting required framing your shot before attaching the IR filter on the lens.
-Second, this caused very long shutter/exposure times, limiting the ability to shoot moving subjects with out them being blurred.
+Second, Infrared light causes focus issues unless the camera has been calibrated for correct focus.
+(Infrared Light transmission is at a different wavelength than visible light creating a variance in the focal plane resulting in focus differences.
+Earlier lenses have IR focus markings to help with IR focus adjustments.)
+Third, this caused longer shutter/exposure times due to less light reaching the film and limited ISO availability, limiting the ability to shoot moving subjects under darker situations with out them being blurred.
 This also required the use of a tripod for most scenic pictures otherwise causing blurry images.

-The unique ablility of digital camera CCD or CMOS Imaging Sensors to capture infrared light allows a photographer to take Infrared pictures at normal shutter speeds.
+The unique ability of digital camera CCD or CMOS Imaging Sensors to capture infrared light allows a photographer to take Infrared pictures at normal shutter speeds.
+The camera's imaging sensor must be modified for this to happen.
 There are no infrared filters used on the end of the lens which allows the photographer to use the IR camera just like a normal camera but with Infrared results.

-Spencer's Camera can convert your digital camera to Infrared by removing the internal Low-Pass Filter (Hot Filter) over the imaging sensor and replace it with an Infrared Filter, enabling you to capture infrared photos with your own camera.
-This allows you to see through the lens, frame your shot, and capture images just like a normal camera but with the dramatic results of infrared photography.
-Only the highest image quality polished glass and quartz material is used in our conversions unlike some of our competitors that use plastic filters.
-Plastic filters will result in distortion and soft focus in the final images.
+Spencer's Camera can modify/convert your digital camera enabling it to capture Infrared images by removing the internal IR blocking filter (Low-Pass Filter/Hot-Mirror Filter) currently installed over the imaging sensor and replace it with an Infrared Filter.
+This will enable you to capture infrared photos with your own camera.
+You will be able to see through the viewfinder and lens, frame your shot, and capture images just like a normal camera but with the dramatic results of infrared photography.
+(Electronic viewfinder cameras will produce a "live" image in Infrared, allowing you to frame, adjust exposure and fine-tune your image before taking the shot) Unlike some of our competitors that use plastic filters, only the highest image quality polished glass and quartz material is used in our modification/conversion process.
+Plastic filters will result in distortion, uneven and soft focus in the final images and are very soft allowing scratching when cleaned.
 (Why Choose Spencer's Camera for your Infrared Camera, IR Conversion or Astro-conversion)

 More Infrared Time-lapse videos at our Portfolio page: Spencer's Camera - Infrared Timelapse Portfolio.